MartinLwx/martinlwx.github.io/en/proj3.ants-vs-somebees-of-cs61a-of-ucb/index.md

-# Proj3.Ants vs SomeBees of CS61A of UCB(2021-Fall)
+# Solution of Proj3.Ants vs SomeBees of CS61A (2021-Fall)

 ## Intro